 - Documentary and feature films that are often one and one-half to two hours long.
 These films can be discussed the same day, or even the same morning.

-- Field trips to nearby and far away places.
-Ethics and Public Policy has routinely traveled to national and state capitals for periods of a few days to a week or more.
-Wilderness Politics takes students for an extended excursion into the Boundary Waters Canoe Area Wilderness.
-And courses in comparative politics have been taught entirely outside the country -- in China, Nicaragua, and Brazil.
+- Field trips to nearby and far-away places.
+Ethics and Public Policy students have routinely traveled to national and state capitals for periods of a few days to a week or more.

 - Reading or research days where no class is scheduled.
 Students have independent time to use resources at other institutions, conduct on-site research, or interview during the normal school day.

 - Distinguished guests in the classroom.
 In Current Cases Before the Supreme Court, Federal Circuit Court Judge David Hanson joins Professor Sutherland for a full block.
 During the course, students use real court briefs to argue before a bank of justices (a teacher and two students) just as lawyers do before the Supreme Court.

 - Internships for a block or longer.
 One Course At A Time makes it easy for students to schedule internships for credit in places like Washington, D.C.
 And because students can intern throughout the year, they have less competition for meaningful work, allowing better and more interesting work.
 As a result, graduates build worthwhile and influential relationships before they graduate.